 A liberal arts education requires a special kind of written evaluation - one that offers a prose discussion of the student's sense of wonder, depth of inquiry, specific areas of mastery and needs for improvement, and attitudes toward learning and towards others.
-The narrative treats student in a fundamentally human way, not by neglecting numerical scores, but by situating those numbers as one part of fuller, more nuanced picture of the student's progress in a given course.
+The narrative treats students in a fundamentally human way, not by neglecting numerical scores, but by situating those numbers as one part of a fuller, more nuanced picture of the student's progress in a given course.

-Deficiency Notices: Midway through each quarter, deficiency notices are mailed out to the parents of students who are currently not passing.
+Progress Reports: Midway through each quarter, progress reports are mailed out to the parents of students who are currently not passing.
 These notices are intended to prompt students to make necessary changes and improve their academic standing before the end of the quarter.

 Reports: At the end of the first and third quarters, parents will receive a report that indicates student performance in each subject area.
 At other reporting periods, teachers may write a narrative report for each student.
 These reports provide parents with specific feedback on a student's strengths and weaknesses within a given class.
-In addition to narrative commentary, these reports include student grades in various categories of assessment along with an overall letter grade for the semester.
+In addition to narrative commentary, these reports include a cumulative letter grade for the semester.

 Parent-Teacher Conferences: At a specific point in the year, parents meet with the team of their student's teachers to discuss the first quarter and overall student progress in greater depth.
-Parents will be encouraged to read the grade reports prepared for the student prior to this conference, and to come equipped with questions for the team of teachers present.

 State Testing: Students will also be assessed according to state requirements.
-Please review appendix for list of state standardized exams.
+Please review the appendix for the list of state standardized exams.
 All tests will be conducted during the school year and the results will be mailed directly to families.